bigeasy/strata/diary.md

 valid, then anything about the data that is invalid is an assertion.
 We're using a pretty strong checksum.

-The only opportunity to acitvely corrupt data is a failed append, probably because the disk is full, but all of our other operations are copies and moves.
+The only opportunity to actively corrupt data is a failed append, probably because the disk is full, but all of our other operations are copies and moves.
 We can add a step to our move into place commits, where instead of unlinking the file to replace, we rename it with a suffix like `.outgoing`. `unlink` and